opengisch/QField-docs/documentation/reference/qfieldcloud/architecture.en.md

 Single shot container to create the required buckets on the Object Storage under **[`minio`] File Storage**.

+#### [`webdav`] File Storage

+Local WebDAV storage used for development, using WebDAV protocol and specifications.

+The data is stored on the **[`webdav_data`]** volume.

+Can alternatively be used in place of the `minio` File Storage for storing the files.
+Can optionally be used for storing only attachments on it.

+Should be replaced by a proper WebDAV storage, e.g. NextCloud.

 #### [`db`] App PostgreSQL

 Local PostgreSQL database server to host the data for the **[`app`] QFieldCloud App**.